Caounee/portfolio/README.md

 ## Tech skills

 * ✅ knowledge of ISTQB
-* ✅ knowledge of the HTTP/HTTPS protocol and the most common error codes
 * ✅ knowledge of the Linux system
 * ✅ knowledge of Agile
 * ✅ creating test cases